 MICAELA: Creative By Hand

-This portfolio and blog website belongs to Micaela Echeverria, an Argentinian Front End Developer who works remotely for a Spain-based design agency.
+This portfolio website belongs to Micaela Echeverria, an Argentinian Front End Developer who works remotely for a Spain-based design agency.
 Micaela shared with us that for this particular website, she was able to use Elementor to play around with and try different animations in a quick and easy way.

 Micaela’s website nails the art of font combinations by pairing three very different fonts that still come together in a harmonious, visually-pleasing presentation.
 The headings are in the traditional Roboto, followed by the body texts which are in Source Code Pro, and finally, the font which is used for the logo as well as for the “correction” text above: Permanent Marker.
 The combination of these three fonts represent another use-case of mixed media: handwritten, manual typewriting, and digital type fonts.
 This creative combination initiates an interesting conversation with the website visitor, grabbing their attention with an artistic yet subtle lettering.